 That’s why we’ve compiled a list of the best internet providers that cover Huntingdon, Shirleysburg, Rockhill, Mount Union, Mill Creek, Dudley, Orbisonia, Mapleton, Allenport, and the rest of Huntingdon County, PA.

 The chart below shows the speed and prices of the packages available in the area.
 Please note that not all of these packages will be available across the county, as availability varied based on specific locations.
+And here’s a helpful guide to help you select the right internet speed for your needs.

 Huntingdon County Internet Providers